 1. Formal Mentorship

 Formal mentorship is characterized to last for a designated time period.
 The mentor in question can be a senior colleague employed in the same company as the protégé or be an expert invited from outside the company, to mentor the employee.

 This type of mentorship doesn’t necessarily require a personal relationship to be formed between the mentor and mentee, as its main focus is to teach the protégé how to successfully carry out company assignments and develop them career-wise.

 A formal mentorship focuses more on the professional than the personal.

 An informal mentorship lasts for as long as the mentor and mentee deem fit.
-The mentor selects a protégé they identify with to take under their wing, and the protégé shadows the mentor who’s career goals matches theirs.
+The mentor selects a protégé they identify with to take under their wing, and the protégé shadows the mentor whose career goals match theirs.

-An informal mentor has a more personal relationship with their mentee but disassociates themselves from office politics when it comes to company issues that concern the mentee so that they can give bias-free advice.
+An informal mentor has a more personal relationship with their mentee, but disassociates themselves from office politics when it comes to company issues that concern the mentee so that they can give a piece of bias-free advice.

 This type of mentor supervises and guides, but they rarely interfere.

 6 Advantages of Workplace Mentoring

 Implementing a mentoring program for your company provides several benefits for both the employer and employees as well.